saibhreas/nextjs-dashboard/README.md

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website. im inot the dolphins portin of the program